alexbradd/color-scheme-watcher/README.md

 # Necessary if you have installed the systemd unit
-systemctl --user disable --now color-scheme-watcher.service systemctl daemon-reload --user make DESTDIR=~ uninstall
+systemctl --user disable --now color-scheme-watcher.service systemctl daemon-reload --user sudo make uninstall
 ```

-If you used a different `DESTDIR` and `SYSTEMD` variables, make sure to specify
+If you used a different `DESTDIR`, `BIN` or `SYSTEMD` variables, make sure to
-them.
+specify them.